ElliotNB/observable-slim/README.md

 ### Nested objects

-If you wish to have one observer on a parent object and another observer on a child object, you may do so as follows:
+If you wish to observe changes on a parent object and observe changes on an object nested on the parent, you may do so as follows:
 ```javascript
 var data = {"testing":{"test":{"testb":"hello world"},"testc":"hello again"},"blah":"tree"};